emmabastas/elm-embed/README.md

 ### Windows or Mac

-There are currently no prebuilt binaries for Windows or Mac.
-The only option right now is to build from source, it's the same process as when building the Elm compiler.
+There are currently no prebuilt binaries for Windows or Mac, the only option is to build from source, it's the same process as when building the Elm compiler.

 If you send me a message in the Elm slack (@emmabastas) that would really motivate me to fix this :)